 Smaller lizards usually only eat insects and other small invertebrates.
 Monitor lizards are mostly carnivores so you will have to feed them meat around 1 to 2 times a week.
 Younger lizards are fed 2 to 3 times a week, and babies will be fed every other day.
 A constant water source or bowl should be provided so they are able to stay hydrated.

 Some of the things you can feed a pet monitor lizard include roaches, mealworms, crickets, and grasshoppers.
 You can also buy monitor lizard food at a pet store that has all the right nutrients.
 Human food and other animal food should not be given to these lizards since it can make them sick.
-Larger lizards can be fed meals like mice, baby chicks, shrimp, turkey, and fish.

 Are Monitor Lizards Dangerous